tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Flow.md

 The Flow visualization is very powerful for understanding customer journeys in a single channel or across channels.
 This analysis is perfect for our use-case.

 1. Click the "+" beneath the last panel that you created to create a new panel.
-      - Title it “Flow” and ensure your date range for POT6 is May 13-20, 2020
+      - Title it “Flow” and ensure your date range for POT1 is March 18-30, 2020.
       - Select the Flow visualization and this will bring you to the Flow visualization configuration view:

 <kbd><img src="./images/CJA-flow-dimensionconfig.png"  /></kbd>